daKmoR/rocket/docs/guides/configuration/getting-started.md

 The main config file is `rocket.config.js` or `rocket.config.mjs`.

-It typcially looks something like this
+It typically looks something like this

 ```js
 import { rocketLaunch } from '@d4kmor/launch';